TrailsofGold/whitepaper/docs/game_concept/ship_wrecks.md

 Ship wreck are only available in solo mode.

+Everytime a player finds a ship wreck he/she gets a fixed amount of PRBT as well.

 ## Wreck polling

 In order to reveal a ship wreck on the map, the player needs to "poll" (by explicitly clicking a button on the map).